Post Lake, Wisconsin

 Post Lake is an unincorporated community and census-designated place (CDP) in the town of Elcho, Langlade County, Wisconsin, United States.
 Post Lake is 12 mi southwest of Crandon.
 As of the 2020 census, its population was 343, down from 374 at the 2010 census.
 A post office was established in 1884, but it was eventually discontinued in 1913.

+Notable people

+Notable people that were born or lived in Post Lake include the following: